The Wilderness Institute

 The Wilderness Institute Launches the Freshman Wilderness Experience

 Led by experienced and qualified UM students, for UM freshman only, the Freshman Wilderness Experience (FWE) is for students who want to make friends, learn about Wilderness out their backdoor, and hit the ground running before the first day of class.
-To learn more about the successful new program, read the press release or visit the Freshman Wilderness Experience page.

 The Wilderness Act was signed into law on September 3, 1964 President Lyndon B. Johnson.
 The National Wilderness Preservation System (NWPS) was created and 9.1 million acres of wildlands for the use and benefit of the American people was established.
 As of 2014 over 100 million acres to this unique land preservation system.
 Join us in celebrating 50 years of wilderness in our country.